chrishenri/rw3d_manual/docs/source/inputs.rst

         - ``integer``
         - way to read the values of the parameter:

-          - 0: not read from a file, defined as the multiplier
+          - 0: spatially and temporally constant parameter, defined as the multiplier
           - 1: read from the ascii file specified in ``file name``
           - 2: read from a MODFLOW type file (only for fluxes)
-          - 3: read from the bottom of the ascii file
+          - 3: read from a DFS file
-          - 4: read from a netcdf file
+          - 4: read from a NetCDF file

 .. only:: latex